HexadecimalNibble/docs/docs/roadrunner/trajectories/headingtangent.md

 sidebar_position: 1
 ---

-# Trajectory Builder Heading
+# Trajectory Builder Heading and Tangent
-This page describes properly using heading when creating trajectories.
+This page describes how to properly using headings and tangents when creating trajectories.

 ## Trajectory Builder Heading Functions